The Magazine of Backcountry Hunters & Anglers

 The Sportsmen’s Voice for Our Wild Public Lands, Waters and Wildlife

-Backcountry Journal has a tradition of publishing stories written by BHA members, amateur and professional writers alike.
-We encourage anyone interested to submit well thought-out writing.
+Backcountry Journal has a tradition of publishing stories written by BHA members, both amateur and professional writers alike.
+We encourage anyone interested to submit well thought-out completed manuscripts or pitches.
 We are always on the lookout for compelling hunting, fishing and conservation stories that speak to BHA’s mission and the backcountry we all love.

 300 – 1000 words

 Opinion – Part of what makes BHA great is the diversity of opinions within our ranks.
 Tell us how you feel about a particular issue.
 Tell us about a time when you had to make a tough ethical decision in the field.
 Express yourself and contribute to the conservation conversation.
 (We typically publish only one per issue.)

 Your Backcountry – In every issue we feature a specific place or region of particular, timely concern.
 It can be a river with an impending mine under construction at its headwaters.
 It can be a mountain under consideration for wilderness area designation.

 Public Land Owner – This ever-evolving page generally speaks to the sense of ownership and stewardship we hold for our public lands.
 Sometimes that’s celebrating a certain special area, sometimes it’s detailing the differences between our system of land management and that of other countries.

 Instructional – True outdoorsmen and outdoorswomen never stop learning and improving their woodcraft.
 If you have a good trick, life hack or useful bit of advice that our readers would find useful, send a query our way.

 200 – 400-word anecdotal introduction, followed by 3-5, 50-word bullet points, illustrated by photos.